benthecoder/blog/posts/synthesize.md

 > When reading, I look for 2 or 3 key "aha moments" that stick with me.
 For Thinking Fast it was "two ways of thinking", "loss aversion".
 For Thinking in Systems it's "stocks + outflows + inflow", and "all systems reach an equilibrium

-Most Sundays after Church, my family would go to Publika, a Shopping Gallery nearby for lunch.
+Most Sundays after church, my family and I would go to Publika, a Shopping Gallery nearby for lunch.

 And while my mom explores the vendors stalls that sell trinkets, clothes, and food, I would be camping at the non-fiction bookshelves at bookstore with one goal.

-The objective was to fill my brain with as much new information as possible before my mom was done with her shopping.
+The objective was to fill my brain with as much new information as possible before my mom was done with shopping.

 I would pick a book that piqued my interest, start flipping through the pages and speedread, until something quoteworthy catches my attention.
-Then, I tweet it for future me to read it.
+Then, I tweet it for future me to read.

 I liked that challenge because it allowed me to read books without the pressure of finishing it cover-to-cover.
 And to just cling on to a few ideas, and try to apply them to my life.